kartoza/docker-pg-backup/README.md

 You can also use the following environment variables to pass a user name and password etc for the database connection.

+**Note:** These variable names were changed when updating to support our PG version 10 image so that the names used here are consistent with those used in the postgis v10 image.

-* PGUSER if not set, defaults to : docker
+* POSTGRES_USER if not set, defaults to : docker
-* PGPASSWORD if not set, defaults to : docker
+* POSTGRES_PASS if not set, defaults to : docker
-* PGPORT if not set, defaults to : 5432
+* POSTGRES_PORT if not set, defaults to : 5432
-* PGHOST if not set, defaults to : db
+* POSTGRES_HOST if not set, defaults to : db
-* PGDATABASE if not set, defaults to : gis
+* POSTGRES_DBNAME if not set, defaults to : gis

 Example usage:

 ```
-docker run -e PGUSER=bob -e PGPASSWORD=secret -link db -i -d kartoza/pg-backup
+docker run -e POSTGRES_USER=bob -e POSTGRES_PASS=secret -link db -i -d kartoza/pg-backup
 ```

 One other environment variable you may like to set is a prefix for the